frontzekkarl/ExtraneuralRnaSeq/README.md

 ##### raw and analyzed sequencing data is freely available via the Gene Expression Omnibus www.ncbi.nlm.nih.gov/geo/, GEO Accession # GSE210128

 ## Contents of this reposity

+- alternative splicing: script to recapitulate differentially used transcripts
+- differential gene expression: scripts to reproduce DEGs from edgeR outputs, the latter can be downloaded via GEO.
+Includes all additional codes from the manuscript, except alternative splicing, RNA editing and scripts related to the shiny app
+- RNA editing: scripts to re-calculate A-to-I editing index and individually edited genes from this manuscript and our re-analysis of doi: 10.1073/pnas.1803521116